If you have decided to begin your breastfeeding journey you will want to do it so that you can be as successful as possible.

 If you are ever unsure about which breast your baby last fed on, a nice little trick is to use the hairband method.

 You basically put a hairband on the wrist that corresponds with the breast that your baby last fed from.
 All you need to do is to remember to switch wrists at each feed.

-Just as a side note, you might find that as your baby grows they will have a breast that becomes their favourite.
+Just as a side note, you might find that as your baby grows they will have a breast that becomes their favorite.
 It happens.

 If your baby does do this, don’t panic as your body is really great for knowing how to adjust to your babies needs.

-All my children have done this and thankfully I have never had the issue of uneven breasts as my body always adjusts to whichever my baby favours.
+All my children have done this and thankfully I have never had the issue of uneven breasts as my body always adjusts to whichever my baby favors.

 If you want to know more about the benefits of breatfeeding and latching as well as storage and pumping if you are going back to work then you need to take a look at this Milkology course.